Tyler-Lam/Knottlab-Tutorials/foundation_models/README.md

 Last updated 6/2/25 - Tyler Lam

 Scripts used to extract features from the foundation model outputs.
-These models take h&e images as input, divide them into small patches, and output an embedding for each patch
+These models take h&e images as input, divide them into small patches, and output an embedding for each patch.
+Current best practice is to run at 20x magnification with 50% overlap (112 pixels for the Virchow2 model) and extract the patch/cls embeddings.
+See [here](https://cedarssinai-my.sharepoint.com/:p:/g/personal/tyler_lam_cshs_org/Ec8wgUzircNOgvC_ZdjWY8UBc1FhziP2gjD8Kyj83Xsucw?e=EBC5xX) for an overview of patch/tile embeddings

 ### Scripts